nschneid/django-concise-intro/README.md

 **[Nathan Schneider](http://nathan.cl)**
 2016-04-30

 Django is a powerful and popular web framework built on Python.
 It has extensive [documentation](https://docs.djangoproject.com/en/1.9/).
 I have compiled the notes below mostly by working through the [tutorial](https://docs.djangoproject.com/en/1.9/intro/).
+Most of the code examples are from the tutorial's sample web poll app.

 # Basic architecture